maker-games/Dearning/tutorial-dearning/model.md

 ## 6. CustomAIModel
 ### 6.1 Definition
-The `CustomAIModel` function is created and used to create AI models, but currently, only sequential or linear chain models can be created.
+The `CustomAIModel` function is created and used to create AImodels.

 CustomAIModel has several functions:
-- add
+- add (will be replaced by 'connect')
+- connect
 - forward
 - backward
 - seed